ShpetimNishefci/IMS/README.md

 Create IMS folder in C:\IMS copy database files into "Database.mdf" and Database_log.ldf copy application from bin to IMS folder IMS.exe and neccesary dll file itextsharp.dll

-Or go to Installation folder en run the script IMS.sfx.exe
+Or go to Installation folder en run the script IMS.sfx.exe this script will automatically create folder and copy all the files.